Breast Reconstruction Baltimore

 If your health insurance plan covers mastectomy, it will also cover breast reconstruction.
 With few exceptions, health insurance companies in the U.S. are required to include breast reconstruction coverage in their mastectomy benefits, including the cost of implants.
 Maryland state law also mandates that insurance companies cover breast reconstruction after mastectomy, as well as opposite-breast surgery when necessary.
 Our office will work with your insurance company to determine the scope of your benefits.

-If you are researching your options for breast reconstruction in Maryland, we invite you to contact us to schedule a personal consultation with Dr. Cohen or Dr. Lickstein.
+If you are researching your options for breast reconstruction in Maryland, we invite you to contact us to schedule a personal consultation with Dr. Lickstein or Dr. Cohen.

 **NOTE: The specific risks and the suitability of this procedure for any given individual can only be determined through a consultation with the plastic surgeon.